 Halloween is right around the corner, and your kids are likely excited about the spooky costumes and tasty treats to come.
-But if you and your spouse are newly divorced, the thought of co-parenting during a holiday can be downright terrifying - especially if you are still working through underlying divorce issues.
+But if you and your spouse are newly divorced, the thought of co-parenting during a holiday can be downright terrifying – especially if you are still working through underlying divorce issues.
+Before you make any decisions, it is important to contact an experienced family law attorney.

 If you have established parenting time in your divorce process, now is the time to embrace your newfound co-parenting roles and keep the spirit of holiday celebrations high.
 New York Family Law Group has created a list of trick-or-treat tips to help you and your ex-spouse make the upcoming Halloween special for your kids.
 Keep reading to learn more.